jasandoval1/windev_training/io-subsystem/README.md

 ### Checks on Learning

+- Which Windows Executive subsystems compose the IO Subsystem?
 - Which system resources constitute valid targets for the `CreateFile()` (or `CreateFile2()`) function?
 That is, what type of Windows object must be identified by the `lpFileName` argument to these functions?
 - Is IRQL a property of the Windows operating system, or the hardware on which it runs?
 - How many distinct IRQL exist on Windows systems running on x86 hardware?
 How many distinct IRQL exist on Windows systems running on x64 hardware?